Porcellio scaber

 Porcellio scaber (otherwise known as the common rough woodlouse or simply rough woodlouse), is a species of woodlouse native to Europe but with a cosmopolitan distribution.
 They are often found in large numbers in most regions, with many species (shrews, centipedes, toads, spiders and even some birds) preying on them.

 Taxonomy

 One subspecies, Porcellio scaber lusitanus, is currently recognized.
 Two other subspecies were historically deemed valid but are no longer recognized.
-P. s. americanus, described in 1932, was considered endemic the Americas.
+P. s. americanus, described in 1932, was considered endemic in the Americas.
 P. s. japonicus was described in 1928 and believed to be endemic to Japan.
 Both subspecies were synonymized with the nominate in 2020.

 Distribution

 Porcellio scaber is found across Central and Western Europe.
 In the United Kingdom, it is one of the "big five" species of woodlice.
 It has also colonised North America, South Africa and other regions including the remote sub-Antarctic Marion island, largely through human activity.
 It is also the most common species of woodlice found in Australia.